eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 We knew more in advance that IETF 108 would be an online only meeting.
 We moved and expanded the schedule to run the entire work week before the rest of the IETF meeting.
 The Hackathon kickoff was set for Monday, the closing for Friday, with all the time in between left for individual project teams to arrange to meet how and when was most convenient for them.
 The kickoff and closing sessions were schedule to align with the time frame established for the IETF 108 meeting.
 All of this was, of course, not ideal, and it worked much better for some people than for others, but at least everyone knew the plan and corresponding time commitment well in advance and had the ability to plan accordingly.

 We ultimately had 19 projects and almost 300 registrations.
 It is hard to say how many people actually participated and for how long, but many projects were able to get substantial work done.
 For the closing, 10 teams produced and shared presentations summarizing their findings and achievements.
-All presentations as well as the agenda and a recording of the closing session are available via the {{IETF-108-HACKATHON-WIKI}}.
+All results presentations as well as the agenda and a recording of the closing session are available via the {{IETF-108-HACKATHON-WIKI}}.
 This level of participation was strong enough to be considered a success and justify including the Hackathon in future online only IETF meetings.

 Hackdemo Happy Hour and the Code Lounge are not applicable for online only Hackathons.